WildCodeSchool/Express-Quests/README.md

 ```sh
 npm i
 ```
-## Create your environnement variables
+## Create your environment variables

 Create a copy of the `.env.sample` file named `.env` :